Romeo1121azizian/Romeo1121azizian/README.md

     Such as: button layout, positioning, syntax, classes, etc.

 ## List of classmates or individuals consulted
 No classmates were involved.
-Went to Office Hours with Professor Epstein for HTML positioning or responsive layout
+Went to Office Hours with Professor Epstein for questions about HTML positioning and responsive layout.